ATN Event Staffing Logo

 Don’t be afraid to ask for help.

-Do give yourself or your event staffing company plenty of time source, recruit, and onboard your event team.
+Do give yourself or your event staffing company plenty of time to source, recruit, and onboard your event team.
 This will leave you with more than enough time to train your staff.

 Don’t wait until the last minute to hire your event staff.

-Don’t assume that they will invest in the time to learn about your brand without being paid for their time.
+Don’t assume they will invest in the time to learn about your brand without being paid for their time.

 Don’t try and save a buck on your event’s most important asset – the people.